yuangan/evaluation_eat/README.md

-## Efficient Emotional Adaptation for Audio-Driven Talking-Head Generation: Evaluation Instructions
+## Benchmark and Evaluation of "Efficient Emotional Adaptation for Audio-Driven Talking-Head Generation"

 ### **Setup**